pytorch/executorch/docs/source/runtime-build-and-cross-compilation.md

 # cd to the root of the executorch repo
 cd executorch

-# Clean and configure the CMake build system.
-It's good practice to do this
+# Clean cmake cache directory (cmake-out).
+It's a good practice to do this
 # whenever cloning or pulling the upstream repo.
-(rm -rf cmake-out && mkdir cmake-out && cd cmake-out && cmake ..)
+bash install_requirements.sh --clean
 ```

 Once this is done, you don't need to do it again until you pull from the upstream repo again, or if you modify any CMake-related files.